Due Sunday 11/8 at 11:59 pm

 A student considering medical school is concerned about consumption in two periods: 0 and 1 (surprise!).
 In period 0 he will be in school and then doing his residency and his income will be $50,000.
 In period 1, he will be practicing and his income will be $400,000.
 He would like to have exactly 4 times as much consumption in period 1 as in period 0, and can borrow or save at an interest rate of 10 percent.

 An individual is concerned about consumption in two periods: 0 and 1.
 In period 0 her income is $70,000 and in period 1 it will be $110,000.
 However, she also has an opportunity to spend $20,000 on a training program in period 0 that will cause her to get a $33,000 raise in period 1.
-Her preferences over bundles of consumption are given by `U=C_o^0.5 C_1^0.5`.
+Her preferences over bundles of consumption are given by the Cobb-Douglas utility function `U=C_o^0.5 C_1^0.5`.
 She can borrow or save at an interest rate of 10%.